PaNOSC-ViNYL/ase/doc/ase/trajectory.rst

 The *obsolete* PickleTrajectory uses the same object for reading and writing.

-**WARNING 1:** If your Atoms objects contains constraints, the constraint object is pickles and stored in the file.
+**WARNING 1:** If your Atoms objects contains constraints, the constraint object is pickled and stored in the file.
 Unfortunately, this means that if the object definition in ASE changes, you cannot read the trajectory file.
+In the new
-For this reason, we have made the new Trajectory format, where the contraint is stored in an implementation-independent format.
+Trajectory format the contraint is stored in an implementation-independent format.

 **WARNING 2:** It is possible to write a malicious pickle file (and thus a malicious PickleTrajectory) that executes arbitrary code when reading the file.
+The new Trajectory format cannot contain code.

 For the reasons above, we recommend not to use the PickleTrajectory format, and to :ref:`convert existing files <convert>` to the new format.